Eforah-oss/pmmux/README.md

 manager.
 Which package manager that is, is determined at runtime.
 That is the power of `pmmux`.
 Let's see why this is useful with an example:

-    pmmux -1 apk+py3-pip apt+python3-pip brew+python pacman+python-pip
+    pmmux -1 choco+pip apt+python3-pip brew+python pacman+python-pip

 As you can probably guess, this installs pip.
-The added value is in the fact that this command works on a few Linux distributions and even macOS.
+The added value is in the fact that this command works on a few Linux distributions, macOS, and even Windows!
 Read on if you want to learn more.

 ### Is `pmmux` for me?